Vaiṣṇava Siddhānta Mālā – Part 2

 (“Indeed, that heart is made of iron which does not transform upon chanting hari-nāma with concentration, even though tears may come from the eyes and hair may stand on end.” – Bhāg.
 2.3.24)

-When the jīva chants hari-nāma, then he definitely experiences a transformation within his heart, tears stream out of his eyes and his bodily hairs stand on end.
+When the jīva chants hari-nāma, then he should definitely experience a transformation within his heart; tears stream out of his eyes and his bodily hairs stand on end.
 If one chants kṛṣṇa-nāma and such transformations do not occur, one’s heart has become hard due to offences.